top of page

 17877550487401076_edited_edited.jpg

-Since graduating in 2004 I have been making and exhibiting my work in galleries and exhibitions worldwide.
-I have pieces in many high-profile collections and interior design houses.
-My horses have proven themselves ever popular for their beautiful form and enduring symbolism.
+Since graduating in 2004, I have been making and exhibiting my work in galleries and exhibitions worldwide.
+My sculptures are held in high-profile collections and interior design houses, admired for their distinctive form and enduring symbolism.

 John Terry horses